serokell/ariadne/docs/usage-tui.md

 ## About mouse support

 Almost any action accomplishable with a keyboard can also be performed with a mouse in an intuitive way.
-This guide will mostly focus on keyboard shortcuts, mentioning mouse where its usage is not obvious.
+This guide will mostly focus on keyboard shortcuts, only mentioning mouse where its usage is not obvious.

 Furthermore, please note that while Ariadne has no native support for text selection with a mouse (yet), you